eRGiBi/ImageProcessing/README.md

-## Image Processing Project works with Jupyter Notebook and Python
+## Image Processing Projects with Jupyter Notebook and Python

-### 1. Coin Classification by segmentation and classification
+### 1. Coin segmentation and classification with traditional methods
-### 2. Hough Transform for line detection on boxes
+### 2. Hough Transformation for object edge detection
-### 3. Tensorflow for image classification
+### 3. Tensorflow image classification